 · There is no stop-time during the last 2 minutes of the game.
 NO "KEEP IT IN" - NCAA rules.
 Officials may place stall warning at any time during the game.
 Increased emphasis in the final two minutes.

-· If a team wishes to protest a game for any reason it must be done prior to the beginning of the game.
+· If a team wishes to protest a game for any reason it must be done prior to the begining of the game.
 If a player not on the roster waits until during the game to play you may protest as soon as he steps on the field.
-An official roster (with emergency contact info) will be kept at the table.
+An official roster (with emergency contact info) will be kept at the table during all games.

-· All referees are trained US Lacrosse Referees and will call all rules and penalties as sanctioned by US Lacrosse.
-Referees interested in reffing men's league must contact Grant Nielson.
+· All referees are trained USA Lacrosse Referees and will call all rules and penalties as sanctioned by USA Lacrosse.
+Referees interested in officiating men's league must contact Grant Nielson.

 · If a player is ejected by the officials for any reason, at a minimum, they are suspended from their team's next game.